-Take, for example, the absolutely condensationfree, anti-reflective, German Submarine Steel divina watch - made possible by HYDRO Technology.
+Take, for example, the absolutely condensation-free, anti-reflective, German Submarine Steel diving watch - made possible by HYDRO Technology.
 Other examples include a chronometer chronograph fashioned from a 22-carat gold alloy that is as hard as stainless steel and a chronometer with a magnetic resistance of up to 80,000 A/m.
 There are also watches with a clockwork mechanism optimally protected from aging by an inert gas and integrated dehumidifying capsule.
-The list would not be complete without mentioning the development of mission timers (Einsatzzeitmesser or EZM in German) for firefighters, for special police units and border patrol guards as well as Temperature Resistance Technology to keep mechanical watches performing at temperatures ranging from -45°C to +80 °C. This technology has proven its worth in the EZM 10 TESTAF model, for example, used as part of the official approvals procedure for Airbus Helicopters (formerly Eurocopter) EC 145 T2 highperformance helicopter.
-Hot and cold climate tests and high-altitude experiments were carried out in the deserts of the USA, the Rocky Mountains and the frozen wastes of Canada.
-The watch was worn unprotected, outside the pilot's overall, during cold climate tests at temperatures reaching -45°C.
+The list would not be complete without mentioning the development of mission timers (Einsatzzeitmesser or EZM in German) for firefighters, for special police units and border patrol guards.
+DIAPAL is one of our most important technological developments, with oiling no longer needed for the most important functions in the watch thanks to the materials we select.
+This technology was first used in 2001.
+With the aid of TEGIMENT Technology, we achieve greatly increased scratch resistance through surface hardening.